ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

-We use a custom dependency injection (DI) framework located in :py:mod:`arbeitszeit.injector`.
+We use a custom dependency injection (DI) framework located in :py:mod:`workers_control.core.injector`.
 It is inspired by the `Injector <https://injector.readthedocs.io/>`_ framework and shares core concepts with it.